In this blog:

 Lift and Shift

-Also known as “rehosting,” this approach involves moving applications from on-premise infrastructure to the cloud with minimal or no modifications.
+Also known as “rehosting,” this approach involves moving applications from on-premises infrastructure to the cloud with minimal or no modifications.
 Organizations retain the existing architecture so it is a quick transition.

 Common Misconception: This method is often used to quickly achieve cost savings by leveraging cloud infrastructure without rewriting applications.